 - Digital sovereignty

-Gregory teaches at both undergraduate and postgraduate levels on many areas of digital politics, economics and society: digital entrepreneurship and marketing, crisis communications and digital innovation, crowdsourcing, digital governance and activism, digital labour and the future of work, peer-to-peer production, the sharing economy and the role of digital networks in the emergence of alternative socio-political spaces.
+Gregory teaches at both undergraduate and postgraduate levels on many areas of digital politics, economics and society: digital entrepreneurship, digital journalism, crisis communications and digital innovation, crowdsourcing, social media and protests, propaganda and the role of digital platforms in authoritarian environments, digital governance and activism, digital labour and the future of work, and the role of digital networks in the emergence of alternative socio-political spaces.

 - Monday 15:30-16:30